dpmm99/Faxtract/README.md

 - Document text extraction from HTML, PDF (not the best since it doesn't use OCR), and plain text
 - Content chunking with configurable size and overlap
-- Batch inference for maximum throughput
+- Batch inference for maximum throughput with optional continuous batching (known issue with continuous batching: context may not clear as much as it was instructed to, so this can cause early inference termination with "no kv slot" errors)
 - Real-time processing updates via SignalR
 - Flash card generation from text content
 - Configurable LLM parameters via `appsettings.json`